iyhui/Noti-ChatApp/README.md

 :partly_sunny: Users will be able to register and login (user authentication).

-:partly_sunny: Users will be able to communicate with each other through different devices.
+:partly_sunny: Users will be able to communicate with each other through different devices/accounts.

 :partly_sunny: User will be able to navigate through different screens.